HamedMasafi/QtReport/README.md

 # QtReport
 Reporting tool and module for Qt

+## Notes
-* Note: This project is in development state, and is not ready to use *
+* This project is in development state, and is not ready to use
+* This repo will be moved to gitlab in feature commits. https://gitlab.com/hamed.masafi/QtReport